Loopring/protocols/DESIGN.md

 ### Proof generation

 Haven't done much testing for this.
-But from [thematter](https://medium.com/matter-labs/introducing-matter-testnet-502fab5a6f17):
+From [thematter](https://medium.com/matter-labs/introducing-matter-testnet-502fab5a6f17):
 > [about circuits with 256 million constraints] "the computation took 20 minutes on a 72-core AWS server".

 > At the target latency of 5 min at 100 TPS we estimate the offchain part to be approximately 0.001 USD.
 This estimate is very conservative.

 Ring settlements are about ~5x more expensive than the simple token transfers they are talking about, but this will still be pretty cheap.